opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 ---
 layout: default
-title: Disabling/Enabling security
+title: Disabling and enabling the Security plugin
 parent: Configuration
 nav_order: 40
 has_toc: true
 redirect_from:
- - /security-plugin/configuration/disable-enable-security/
+ - /security-plugin/configuration/disable/
 ---

-#### Table of contents
-- TOC
-{:toc}

-# Disabling/Enabling security
+# Disabling and enabling the Security plugin

-You might want to temporarily disable the Security plugin to make testing or internal usage more straightforward.
+Depending on the temporarily disable the Security plugin to make testing or internal usage more straightforward.
 The Security plugin is actually two plugins: one for OpenSearch and one for OpenSearch Dashboards.
 You can use the OpenSearch plugin independently, but the OpenSearch Dashboards plugin requires a secured OpenSearch cluster.

 ## Disabling security